PyChina/weekly/content/Issue/issue-399.md

     + REAL PYTHON
     + video

-Whether you’re documenting a small script or a large project, whether you’re a beginner or seasoned Pythonista, this video series will cover everything you need to know.
+Whether you're documenting a small script or a large project, whether you're a beginner or seasoned Pythonista, this video series will cover everything you need to know.

 (`是也乎:`